microsoft/TypeScript-Handbook/pages/Advanced Types.md

 As we mentioned, type aliases can act sort of like interfaces; however, there are some subtle differences.

-One important difference is that type aliases cannot be extended or implemented from (nor can they extend/implement).
+One important difference is that type aliases cannot be extended or implemented from (nor can they extend/implement other types).
-Because you should usually try to leave your types open to extension, you should always use an interface over a type alias if possible.
+Because [an ideal property of software is being open to extension](https://en.wikipedia.org/wiki/Open/closed_principle), you should always use an interface over a type alias if possible.

 On the other hand, if you can't express some shape with an interface and you need to use a union or tuple type, type aliases are usually the way to go.